pingforhelp/BCA/Docs/Computer Sci/C.md

 **Unit 1.
 Introduction to computer programming**

 # Types of software

 Introduction Computer Programming is the process of designing and writing a sequence of instructions（a program) that tells a computer how to perform tasks.
 A program translates human logic into a form that hardware can execute.
-Think of it likewriting a recipe for a computer.
+Think of it like a writing recipe  the Computer.
 The recipe is the program, the ingredients are the data, and the steps are the instructions.
-The person who writes these instructions is called a programmer, and they write them in a special language called a programming language.The entire set of instructions written in a programming language is called source code.
+The person who writes these instructions is called a **Programmer**, and they write them in a special language called a <u>programming language</u>.
+The entire set of instructions written in a programming language is called Source code.

 programming matters:
 - Automates tasks, performs computations fast.